 Himalayan blackberry, Scotch broom, and yellow star-thistle were the most common NNIP species, ubiquitous throughout the existing FERC Project Boundary.
 Bermuda grass is also common, occurring in a thin band around New Bullards Bar Reservoir just below the NMWSE and along roads within the study area.
-On private lands, 102 occurrences of Himalayan blackberry were located, totaling 191.45 ac.
-On public lands, 122 occurrences of Himalayan blackberry were located, totaling 168.45 ac.
+For the other eight NNIP species located, 37 occurrences were found.
+Fifteen of the occurrences were found on lands managed by the TNF or PNF, 18 occurrences were found on lands managed by the USACE.